 - Phone: 650-871-0701

-NCLEX-PN Pass Rate: 74%
+NCLEX-PN Pass Rate: 79%

 Gurnick Academy of Medical Arts

-The Vocational Nurse program at Gurnick Academy of Medical Arts is a 13-month intensive program that prepares students for the NCLEX.
+The Vocational Nurse program at Gurnick Academy of Medical Arts prepares students for a career as a vocational nurse.
 The school offers day and evening classes, experienced instructors, modern facilities including a fully equipped patient care lab with hospital beds, interactive simulation mannequins and anatomical models, and extensive clinical education at hospitals, nursing homes, and other healthcare facilities.
 The clinical component of the program correlates with the didactic and laboratory training to prepare students for a career as a Vocational Nurse.
-Applicants must first meet with the admissions advisor to review program disclosures and requirements, make arrangements for financial aid, pay applicable fees, submit high school transcript or GED scores, submit official age, pass the entrance exam, complete immunization, health screening, and background check requirements, and submit CPR card.
-The total program cost is $31,028 including tuition, textbooks and materials, uniform fee, library fee, registration, background check, drug screening, NCLEX application fee, HESI testing, and fingerprinting.
+Graduates will be eligible to sit for the NCLEX-PN to become a licensed vocational nurse.
+The duration of the program is 13 months.

-- Website: http://www.gurnick.edu/programs/vocational-nursing-program
+- Website: https://www.gurnick.edu/

 - Address: 2121 South El Camino Real, Building C-200, San Mateo, CA 94403